project-asap/IReS-Platform/ires_docs/source/install.rst

 ===============================================
 Create an input-process-output workflow
 ===============================================
-In this example we will create a workflow consists of one operator which takes as input a text file and produces as output the number of lines.
+In this example we will create a workflow consists of a single operator which takes as input a text file and produces as output the number of lines.

 -------------------
 Dataset definition